 This breed inherits beauty, temperament, pride, agility and spirit from their Andalusian blood and strength, heart and speed from their Quarter Horse blood.
-The breed requires there be no more than 3/4 Andalusian or Quater Horse Blood in the first generations.
 The American Azteca should be a blood balance between the breeds with qualities of both.
 The intention is to create a new type that exhibits the best of both breeds.

 The recommended characteristics of the American Azteca are as follows.
 (Some variations are seen).

 Average size ranges from 14.2 to 16 hands.
 Both Quarter Horses and Paint Horses proving no